3.21 Provisions and contingencies

 (ii) Estimation of current tax and deferred tax

-Management judgement is required for the calculation of provision for income - taxes and deferred tax assets and liabilities.
+Management judgment is required for the calculation of provision for income - taxes and deferred tax assets and liabilities.
 The Company reviews at each balance sheet date the carrying amount of deferred tax assets.
 The factors used in estimates may differ from actual outcome which could lead to adjustment to the amounts reported in the financial statements.

 (iii) Useful lives of depreciable assets

 Management reviews its estimate of the useful lives of depreciable assets at each reporting date, based on the expected utility of the assets.
+Uncertainties in these estimates relate to technological obsolescence that may change the utility of certain property, plant and equipment.

 (iv) Impairment of trade receivables